ShaelinB/470/Project 4 - You or a Friend's Problem/README.md

 Step 1: We connected the 5V and GND pin to the breadboard.

-Step 2: We connected the photoresistors to the breadboard.
+Step 2: We connected the phototransistors to the breadboard.
 The anode went to power while the cathode went to analog pins 0 and 1.
 It also went to ground through a 10 kohm resistor.